human-centered-systems-lab/a11y-feedback/README.md

 ## Integration

 Included in the project is a file containing the link to the feedback tool.
 This link is implemented for demonstration purposes on the inovex website.
 If you wish to integrate it into a different website, make sure to adapt the JavaScript code accordingly.
 Note that the JavaScript is appended to the specific page, so adjustments may be required for other websites.
+ATTENTION: Please be sure to modify the data security information, contact mails and impress links for your project.

 ## Publications
 **Please cite as:**